Why Workplace Disinfecting is Critical and How to Do it Correctly

 Why It’s Critical To Disinfect Your Workplace

-Note: As states reopen workplaces and schools during the novel coronavirus pandemic, we know sanitizing and disinfecting are top of mind.
+Note: As workplaces and schools re-open during the novel coronavirus pandemic and Delta variant surge, we know sanitizing and disinfecting are top of mind.
 There can be a lot of conflicting information out there, so make sure to use reputable sources like the Center for Disease Control and the EPA.
 Force of Nature is an EPA-registered disinfectant that kills 99.9% of viruses and bacteria and is on the EPA’s List N, the disinfectants approved for use against SARS-CoV-2, the cause of COVID-19.
+And because we get this question a lot, the EPA expects all products on List N to kill all strains and variants of SARS-CoV-2.
 We’re here to help – if you have questions, get in touch or find more information on our Coronavirus Resources Page.

 As workplaces welcome employees and clients on-site, the way our businesses are cleaned, sanitized and disinfected has become a focus of the public’s attention.
 So, should you be cleaning, disinfecting or sanitizing?
 What exactly do those terms mean?
 Which should you do?
 And most of all – why does it matter?
 We’re here to answer all those questions with some background on what it means to clean, disinfect and sanitize – and why they’re a critical component to the operation of your workplace right now.